elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 - The image must have `Python 3` pre-installed.
 - The image must have `curl` pre-installed.

+Refer to [Creating a custom runtime Docker image](/recipes/creating-a-custom-runtime-image.md) for details.

 ### Managing Runtime Image Configurations

 Runtime image configurations can be managed with the _Runtime Images_ user interface or the `elyra-metadata` command line interface.